 Sleep, nutrition and mobility are three key tenets of the program.
 The clinical team works to ensure patients receiving care at home are getting good sleep and nutrition and can get around the house easily.

-“When you’re in the hospital, you're often woken up at night for an assessment or to check vitals,” said Christy Spivey, a nurse by training and senior director of nursing, community hospitals for Novant Health’s Coastal region.
-“But with the at-home program, if there’s no clinical reason for us to wake you up at night, we say goodnight and agree on what time we’re going to engage in the morning.”
+“When you’re in the hospital, you're often woken up at night for an assessment or to check vitals,” Spivey said.“But with the at-home program, if there’s no clinical reason for us to wake you up at night, we say goodnight and agree on what time we’re going to engage in the morning.”

 How does a doctor at the hospital say “goodnight” to a patient who’s recovering at home?